 - Please alert administration and the treasurer of the day that you are using comp time.

 - Note on sign in sheet a “C” for comp time.

 COMP TIME MAY NOT BE USED ON REQUIRED WORKDAYS.

 - Communication with parents is essential.
 Please establish a routine for communication with parents.
-Suggestions are: weekly newsletters, E-mail, web page, agenda notes and phone calls.
+Suggestions are: Class Dojo, Remind 101, weekly newsletters, E-mail, web page, agenda notes and phone calls.
 Please proof everything!
 Communication between parents and teachers during the school day is sometimes necessary.
 The office will handle all calls and take messages when necessary.
 To receive messages, please check your mailboxes, email, and voicemail at the beginning and end of each school day.

 - The office will forward all phone calls during the instructional day to your voicemail.
 If you are expecting a call, please let us know so that we will put them through.